Table of Contents

 Count Into Each Section: Enable to add a 1-bar count-in to every song section marker.
 Disable to only hear the section cue 1 bar ahead of the marker.

-Song Section Pre Roll: (Premium Feature) Pressing play from the beginning of any section marker will provide a 1-bar count in as well as automatically fade in the tracks.
+Song Section Pre Roll: (Pro Feature) Pressing play from the beginning of any section marker will provide a 1-bar count in as well as automatically fade in the tracks.

 Guide Cue Language: Change the Guide cue language to Spanish, Portuguese, or French, or two English language options.
 Upload your own custom Guide cue samples as well (Learn More).

-Song Specific Buses: (Buses available with Premium) When enabled, each song has a separate bus fader mix.
+Song Specific Buses: (Buses available with Pro) When enabled, each song has a separate bus fader mix.
 Disable to use a global bus fader mix for every song.